 Ferrari Logo Meaning and History

-The history of the logo Ferrari with a horse standing rampant on the yellow background is not less interesting than the success story of all the company.
 The Italian pilot Francesco Barakka, who is rightfully considered the ace in times of the First World War, was the author of Ferrari’s logo.
 The symbol of the rampant stallion appeared on his plane as reminders about the fact that the whole air squadron was put together from the cavalry unit.
-In addition, the author of Ferrari’s logo Francesco Barakka himself was one of the best riders and a passionate horseman.
-The famous pilot won many air duels, but his aircraft was shot down in the 1918 by Austrian troops by a gunfire from a fighting trench.
+Also, the author of Ferrari’s logo Francesco Barakka himself was one of the best riders and a passionate horseman.
+The famous pilot won many air duels, but his aircraft was shot down in 1918 by Austrian troops by a gunfire from a fighting trench.

-The new border in the history of Ferrari’s logo began on the 23th of May, 1923, when the mother of the Italian pilot Francesco Barakka presented the emblem of her son to the car racer Enzo Ferrari, who had a cap for Alfa Romeo’s team and it was rather successful.
-Enzo Ferrari promised the mother of the pilot that he would used the logo with the rampant stallion on his racing car in a hope that it would give him as many victories over enemies as her son had.
-In the 1932, the management of the Alfa Romeo company permitted the Italian racer to depict the black horse on the racing car.
+The new border in the history of Ferrari’s logo began on the 23rd of May, 1923, when the mother of the Italian pilot Francesco Barakka presented the emblem of her son to the car racer Enzo Ferrari, who had a cap for Alfa Romeo’s team and it was rather successful.
+Enzo Ferrari promised the mother of the pilot that he would use the logo with the rampant stallion on his racing car in the hope that it would give him as many victories over enemies as her son had.
+In 1932, the management of the Alfa Romeo Company permitted the Italian racer to depict the black horse on the racing car.
 But Enzo Ferrari corrected the emblem a bit having added the yellow background, which symbolized the color of his hometown Modena.

-However, Ferrari’s logo can be met not only on race or on sports cars.
+However, Ferrari’s logo can be met not only by race or sports cars.
 It is present on such items as a sport exercise equipment (Ferrari Unica), Ferrari’s silver 5-dollar coin, a collection of Scuderia Ferrari and Cavallino audio, a motorcycle, and wristwatch from Officine Panerai.

 Ferrari logo description